christophersutton/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is markup that helps indicate the meaning of the content on the page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Inline properties have no height or width and allow content to live side-by-side with them, while block properties will affect height and width and create line breaks between them and the neighboring tags.

 3. What are the 4 areas of the box model?

+Margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+Git allows multiple developers to be working on the same codebase at one time and provides an easy way to merge (combine) their different changes to the codebase.
+It also provides a history of changes so you can always roll back to working versions if you find a bug, and helps one understand how and why code was developed a certain way.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.